Tara Lipinski: Pre-Olympic season

 Between seasons, Lipinski grew two inches and turned 15 years old.
 She went into the 1997–98 season by continuing to add more sophistication to her programs by taking daily dance classes from Russian ballet teacher Marina Sheffer.
-She selected film scores for both her short and free skate program, with the choreographies being created by Sandra Bezic.
+She selected film scores for both her short and free skate programs, with the choreographies being created by Sandra Bezic.
 According to figure skating writer and historian Ellyn Kestnbaum, the American press played up "the Kwan–Lipinski rivalry for all it was worth".

 At the 1997 Skate America, Kwan defeated Lipinski for the first time in three competitions and won the gold medal.
-Lipinski came in second place after Kwan in both the short program and free skating segment, taking second place overall.
+Lipinski came in second place after Kwan in both the short program and free skate, taking second place overall.
 Despite performing more difficult jumps than Kwan during her short program, Lipinski consistently received lower technical marks.
 During her free skate, she fell on a triple Lutz jump, but performed an otherwise technically difficult and strong program.
 According to Kestnbaum, Callaghan "expressed bewilderment in why the judges had so marked down the reigning World champion, who by virtue of that position might otherwise have been expected to receive the benefit of any doubt".
 Lipinski came in second place at Trophée Lalique, behind French skater Laetitia Hubert, who had not won any major competitions since the 1992 World Junior Championships and who came in eleventh place at her previous competition.